Hong Kong cleans up greasy beaches after palm oil spill

 “Of course I'm worried about it, but it's even worse than this on some days,“ she said of the pollution.

+The four government departments involved with the oil spill have now recovered more than 50 tonnes of palm stearin — solid palm oil — from beaches and surrounding waters, according to a statement issued late Monday.

+While the agriculture, fisheries and conservation department said no fish farmers have been affected by the spill so far, it said it was monitoring the impact on fisheries and marine ecology.
-The Leisure and Cultural Services Department said beach workers were using absorbent strips to prevent the spread of the oil and that government departments had been notified to clean up the water.

-In a statement late yesterday it described the palm oil as “harmless to the human body”.
+The Leisure and Cultural Services Department said beach workers were using absorbent strips to prevent the spread of the oil, which it described as “harmless to the human body”.

 But environmentalists still fear the potential impact and say the government has not done enough to contain the spillage.